jjvanzon/Circular-Language-Spec/spec/introduction.md

 Conclusion
 ----------

-Hopefully this introduced some of the basics of the Circular language.
+Hopefully this adequately introduced some of the basics of the Circular language.

 [back](..)